andrewalexgit/math/README.md

-# math
+# Matrix Arithmatic
-Scripts that preform complex mathematical calculations
+Scripts that provide arithmatical computations of matrices.